stohrendorf/CroftEngine/README.md

 * Raina Audron for creating the first YouTube videos and writing the user manual.
 * [Dirk Stoecker](https://build.opensuse.org/users/dstoecker) for being the package maintainer of the openSUSE packages.
-* [Liinx86](https://www.twitch.tv/liinx86) for being the world's first streamer streaming EdisonEngine on twitch; also gave the idea for the Ghost feature.
+* [Liinx86](https://www.twitch.tv/liinx86) for being the world's first streamer streaming CroftEngine on twitch; also gave the idea for the Ghost feature.
 * Liinx86 *again* for being the first person of playing from start to finish.
 A summary of the stream can be found [here](https://www.youtube.com/watch?v=P20YoVw2W6E), courtesy